azubiria/grizzlyabm/README.md

 If you would like to use part of this code we ask that you please reference our work:

+Zubiria Perez, A., Bone, C., & Stenhouse, G. (2021).
+Simulating multi-scale movement decision-making and learning in a large carnivore using agent-based modelling.
+Ecological Modelling, 452(September 2020), 109568. https://doi.org/10.1016/j.ecolmodel.2021.109568

 Zubiria Perez, A., 2020.
 Evaluating the role of movement behaviour and habitat familiarity on translocated grizzly bear success using an agent-based modelling approach.
 [Unpublished M.Sc.
 Thesis].
 University of Victoria.
-Updated reference material will be made available once the corresponding publication is accepted

-Zubiria Perez, A., Bone, C., & Stenhouse, G. (2021).
-Simulating multi-scale movement decision-making and learning in a large carnivore using agent-based modelling.
-Ecological Modelling, 452(September 2020), 109568. https://doi.org/10.1016/j.ecolmodel.2021.109568